aungmyat1/App-Screen-/README.md

 ## Monetization

-The application uses Stripe for payment processing with multiple subscription tiers:
+The application uses Braintree for payment processing with multiple subscription tiers:
 - Free: 10 downloads per month
 - Starter: $19/month for 100 downloads
 - Professional: $49/month for 500 downloads